Forward-Deployed Engineering: Scaling AI Security Agents | Kindo

 • Recover gracefully from errors or unexpected results by trying alternate paths

-We launched these capabilities as a major upgrade to our product in the third quarter of this year, and demoed them during Black Hat USA in August.
+We launched these capabilities as a major upgrade to our product in Q3 2025, demonstrating these autonomous capabilities at Black Hat USA.
 The response at our booth was energizing: seeing the demos made the potential of this paradigm feel immediately concrete to security teams.

 Why We Tried Forward‑Deployed Engineering